marciogualtieri/Java-PaintShop/README.md

      ./target/apidocs/index.html

-This application requires Maven 3 and Java 8 (due to the use of streams and method references).
+This application was developed using Maven 3 and Java 8 (due to the use of streams and method references).

 ### <a name="execute-the-jar-in-the-command-line"></a> EXECUTE THE JAR IN THE COMMAND LINE